nickjj/runninginproduction.com/_posts/interviews/2019-10-13-1-100k-page-views-a-month-for-5-dollars-with-a-self-hosted-static-site.md

 site so using it for DNS hosting is pretty standard.
 DO's DNS API comes in handy for doing DNS based domain validation for Let's Encrypt.

-## What external SAAS tools does your site depend on?
+## Which external SAAS tools does your site depend on?

 I've chosen to use Google Analytics, Disqus and Sumo.
 My site would function without them but they add a few things that I like having around.